fabrigeas/IssuesManager/README.md

 - tasks can be pulled from on stack (say open or in progress) => completed or in test
 - many more cool features

+## If you want to view the code, email me: fabrigeas@gmail.com and I will send you the gitlab link so you can clone the fronend and backends

 The app can be customised and delivered as a SaaS.<br>